 Deposits and cancellation policy

-The deposit invoice of 7000 nok ($805) will be sent from JGTS after registration and is due within 7 days (not working days).
+Secure your spot with a deposit of $805 (7000 NOK).
 Full payment must be received within 90 days prior to departure.
-In the event of booking a trip less than 90 days prior to departure, the full amount must be paid.
-If you book a trip less than 90 days prior to arrival, the invoice must be paid in full within 4 days including the deposit.
-Delay of payment of deposit and total amount is considered a breach of contract and gives JGTS the right to cancel the booking, but claim the deposit.
+In the event of booking a trip less than 90 days prior to departure, the full amount must be paid within 4 days.
+Delay of payment is considered a breach of contract and gives your Guide the right to cancel the booking, but claim the deposit.
 Once the trip is confirmed by the guide, the cancellation policy stated below applies.

-- Cancellation 60 days or more prior to departure – loss of deposit – full refund.
+- Cancellation 60 days or more prior to departure: Full refund minus the deposit

-- Cancellation less than 60 days prior to departure – loss of deposit – 50% of the total amount will be refunded.
+- Cancellation less than 60 days prior to departure: Loss of deposit and 50% of the total amount

-- Cancelation less than 30 days prior to departure will result in no refund.
+- Cancelation less than 30 days prior to departure: No refund.

-- In the event of no show, there is no refund for any given reason.
+- In the event of no show, there will be no refund for any given reason.

-- If you have booked a trip and need to stay home in quarantine due to Covid-19 and this prohibits your planned trip, you can reschedule free of charge 72 hrs prior to departure within the same season.
+If you have booked a trip and need to stay home in quarantine due to Covid-19 and this prohibits your planned trip, you can reschedule free of charge 72 hours prior to departure.

 Getting there and meeting location

-To get to Ålesund, your meeting point, most people fly Ålesund Airport, Vigra (AES) 20 minutes away from Ålesund.
+To get to Ålesund, your meeting point, most people fly into Ålesund Airport (AES), 20 minutes away from Ålesund.
 From there, you can rent a car or take a taxi or bus.